RobinMagnet/ReversibleHarmonicMaps/README.md

 }
 ```

-but also the work on scalable maps
+but also the work on scalable maps:

 ```bibtex
 @inproceedings{magnetFmapsLearning,
   title = {Memory Scalable and Simplified Functional Map Learning},